 No valuation would be complete without reviewing the “multiple” concept that is so widely employed by business buyers.
 Unfortunately, we find that many business brokers and prospective buyers alike often focus strictly on this concept as a sole means of determining value and do not consider the underlying factors of the valuation process.
 Too many variables, or value drivers, exist to just routinely apply a multiple to SDE or EBITDA in order to establish a value.
 This approach, as a singular solution, is a disservice to the client and one that fails to provide a professional level of representation.
 Sigma does not take these shortcuts.
 So while multiples are important to the business valuation, they shouldn't stand alone - taking into account the value drivers shown above, as well as many others, is the only truly fair way to determine a company's actual market value.

 Even after all of this detailed analysis, one last step remains - making sure the numbers work.
 Specifically, based on likely financing sources and the size of the transaction, does the business generate enough free cash to accomplish two main factors.
 First, how long does it take the buyer to recoup his or her equity injection, and second, how much of the business free cash is servicing debt from that acquisition?
 These are key ratios that need to be analyzed to make sure the value placed on the business provides adequate returns in both of these instances.
 If thee ratios are out of line, then the valuation methodology needs to be revisited to see what caused this outcome.

 Want to know how much your business is worth?
+Is your business generating over $500K in yearly revenues?
 Fill out the form below to request a custom valuation for your business.